MicrosoftDX/MB-ForensicWatermark/MB-ForensicWatermark/readme.md

 #### Logic Apps UnifiedProcess
 This orchestration process to generate a Azure Media Services watermarked asset copy.
 The process configuration is on *UnifiedProcess.parameters* file, and it include
-1. **yourapp**: sub domain of your Azure function URL.
+* **yourapp**: sub domain of your Azure function URL.
 For example, on if this is your Function URL https://functionapp666.azurewebsites.net/ yourapp value has to be **functionapp666**
-2. **HostKeys**: It is Azure Function Host Key created on Function deployment step.
+* **HostKeys**: It is Azure Function Host Key created on Function deployment step.

 ### Test Deployment
 After you finish deployment process you will have on the same resource group

-1. Azure Function
+1. Azure Storage
-2. Azure Storage
+2. Azure App Service plan
-3. API Connection
+3. Azure Function
 4. UnifiedProcess Logic App
-5. embebbedNotifications Logic APP
-6. PreprocessorB Logic APP

 So, to test **UnifiedProcess** you need to execute a POST CALL to CallBack URL specifying **AssetId** of original Assset and **EmbebedCodes** list.
 Each code on the list will produce a new Asset copy on AMS.

 ```json
 POST /workflows/[** your workflowwid here ***]/triggers/manual/paths/invoke?api-version=2016-06-01&amp;sp=%2Ftriggers%2Fmanual%2Frun&amp;sv=1.0&amp;sig=[** your sig **] HTTP/1.1